kev1n/soft-dev/08_serve/readme.md

 # v3

 ## Notable
-*app.debug is set to True, whereas it was false before *syntax is similar to setting java field in a class for app.debug -> confirms app is an instance of Flask *when the code changes, the website is refreshed with the new code now
+* app.debug is set to True, whereas it was false before
+* syntax is similar to setting java field in a class for app.debug -> confirms app is an instance of Flask
+* when the code changes, the website is refreshed with the new code now

 ## Expected Behavior
-* expect "Debug mode: on" to be printed to the terminal
+* expecExpected Behaviort "Debug mode: on" to be printed to the terminal
 * same other ## Expected Behavior as v2 in addition to debug mode

 ## Actual Behavior